Petitions and Appeals

+It is the responsibility of the graduate program to provide an appropriate educational environment for all graduate students.
 During the course of graduate studies, problems that do not fall under the category of grievances, described above, may arise in the relationship between a graduate student and his/her program or his/her advisor.
 Students should attempt to resolve such problems by informing the appropriate faculty members and working together to resolve the problem.
 When attempts to resolve the problem informally are unsuccessful, the following problem-resolution procedure will be used:

 - The student will submit the problem in writing to the graduate program chair, who will then attempt to resolve it.

 - If the student remains unsatisfied, the problem will be presented to a committee of the program for resolution.
-This committee will be a standing committee and not the student’s own thesis/dissertation committee.
+This committee will be a standing committee and not the student’s own thesis committee.
 Both the student and the program chair will submit a written record of their views to this committee.

 - If the student remains unsatisfied, the problem will be referred to the Office of Graduate and Postdoctoral Studies.
 A written report of proceedings at stage 2 will be presented to the dean of graduate and postdoctoral studies, along with all other written materials generated during the investigation.
 The dean may, at her or his discretion, handle these in a similar manner by enlisting the assistance of a subcommittee of the Graduate Council, which will submit its report to the chair of the Council and to the dean of graduate and postdoctoral studies.
 The decision of dean of graduate and postdoctoral studies is considered final.

 The time frame for handling problem resolution is similar to that for handling petitions, appeals, and grievances.
 Students may seek guidance on any of these procedures through discussions with the Office of Graduate and Postdoctoral Studies.